Steppin' Out (Violin, Cello, and Piano) - Programme Notes

 eventually compelling me to permanently set aside my original plan.

-Steppin’ Out is essentially lighthearted, sometimes soulful, and rather eclectic, with stylistic references to the blues,
+Steppin’ Out is thus essentially lighthearted, sometimes soulful, and rather eclectic, with stylistic references to the blues,

 minimalism, Bach, and Jimi Hendrix (at the very end).
 It also features extensive use of ostinato (recurring pattern) figures,